In a Nutshell:

 In other words, for maximum effectiveness and to prevent desorption, change your activated carbon filters or cartridges as often as is recommended.

-If your household possesses high levels of WS smoke, changing the AC filter or cartridge regularly is necessary.
+If your household possesses high levels of wildfire smoke, changing the AC filter or cartridge regularly is necessary.
 Follow the user manual instructions.

 Unfortunately, as ASHRAE indicates in the quote above, if too few VOCs are present in the air, they may not even be picked up by an AC filter.
 Worse, a low concentration of VOCs in your air could cause the desorption of VOCs from the filter back into your home airspace!
 This happens since chemicals naturally move from a place where they are more concentrated to a location where they are not as common if they are not tightly attached to the activated carbon.